We Love —

 Hand-picked just for you

-You'll also enjoy a night cruise between Copenhagen and Oslo for an even more unforgettable experience in a Seaside Cabin.
+At each of your stops, you will be staying in comfortable rooms in thoughtfully selected hotels.
+You'll also enjoy a night cruise between Copenhagen and Oslo for an even more unforgettable experience.

 The maximum capacity of a room is 2 adults.
 Single rooms are not available.